-We encourage you not to borrow more than you can reasonably afford to repay each month based on your expected income after graduation.
-While that might seem tough to estimate now, it's not impossible—we can help you make an estimate if you contact us (email@example.com or 402-472-2030).
-You can also find income estimates for possible careers in your field on the Occupational Outlook Handbook.
+We encourage you to only borrow what you can reasonably afford to repay each month based on your expected income after graduation.
+You can find income estimates for possible careers in your field on the Occupational Outlook Handbook.

-Because Nebraska offers among the lowest tuition in the Big Ten and strong financial aid packages, our students who take out loans typically borrow $6,000 less than the national average.*
+Because Nebraska offers the lowest tuition in the Big Ten and strong financial aid packages, our students who take out loans typically borrow $9,000 less than the national average.*

 Estimated Direct Cost After Gift Aid and Student Loans

-This is an estimate of how much you will owe to attend UNL if you accept all gift aid and loans (remember, loans must be repaid).
+This is an estimate of how much you might owe to attend Nebraska if you accept all gift aid and loans (remember, loans must be repaid).
 Listed below this section on your award offer are additional options for you to cover your remaining expenses.
 Review them carefully and contact us with any questions.

 Additional Aid Options (If Offered)